-- 1. Site Plan Review Parking Parking lot redevelopments are subject to the following standards of Site Plan Review, Sec.
+- 1. Site Plan Review Parking lot redevelopments are subject to the following standards of Site Plan Review, Sec.
 602.F:

 - c Vehicular Access,

 - d Parking and Circulation,

 - e Surface Water Drainage,

 - f Utilities.

 - i Exterior Lighting,

-- j Emergency Vehicle Access
+- i Emergency Vehicle Access

 - k Landscaping, and

 - 1 Environmental Considerations (1) and (5)

 - 2. If the number of units meets the definition of a Subdivision, Subdivision review is necessary.
 All Parking Lot Redevelopment Overlay projects are classified as minor subdivisions and are subject the process, submission requirements of Article 6 Minor Subdivisions of the Subdivision Ordinance.
-These projects are not subject to to Article 5 Pre-application Procedures.
-Note: Need to amend the applicable Articles of the Subdivision Ordinance to reflect this change.

-- 3. New construction in these overlay districts are not subject to the Design Review Ordinance provided the standards of Sec.
-ML- Design Elements, below are met.
-If a project does not meet the standards of Sec.-ML Design Elements, then approval of a Design Review approval Certificate from the Freeport Project Review Board is required.
-Note: Need to amend the Design Review Ordinance to reflect this exemption of review.
+These projects are not subject to to Article 5 Preapplication Procedures. - 3.
+New construction in these overlay districts are not subject to the Design Review Ordinance provided the standards of Sec.
+M- Design Elements, below are met.
+If a project does not meet the standards of Sec.-M Design Elements, then Design Review approval is required.